Skip to content

 Did I Need that Starbucks?
 Yes, that is my actual hand!

-I also don’t take the bus to work, as I should (although I did when I was going downtown for my French class), but the equation changed a little now that I carpool.
+I also don’t take the bus to work, as I should (although I did when I was going downtown for my French class), but the equation has changed a little now that I carpool.
 My carpool mate is paying for parking, and I am paying for the car, but at the end of it all, it would be cheaper to take the bus, but it is just too bloody inconvenient (currently).
 In Ottawa, if you are going downtown, the bus is the way to go.
-If you aren’t, OC Transpo is not geared to make your life better.
+OC Transpo is not geared to improve your life if you aren’t.

 So, yes, I should know better.
 However, sometimes I don’t listen to my advice.
 Luckily I can fall back on one of my favourite parenting statements: